Rodríguez wins for Red Sox in return from year-long layoff

-BALTIMORE (AP) — Eduardo Rodríguez won in his return from heart inflammation that caused him to miss the 2020 season, allowing three runs over five innings Thursday to lead the Boston Red Sox over Baltimore 7-3 Thursday in the Orioles’ home opener.
+Rodríguez won in his return from heart inflammation that caused him to miss the 2020 season, allowing three runs over five innings Thursday to lead the Boston Red Sox over Baltimore 7-3 Thursday in the Orioles’ home opener.

+“It was a special day,” Rodríguez said.
+“I went out there in the first inning and it was like my first time in the big leagues.
+I was almost too excited in the first inning.
+But I settled down.
+These guys made plays to win the game and that’s what we’re here for.”

 Rafael Devers and Kiké Hernández homered for the Red Sox, who have won four consecutive games for the first time since Aug.
 14-18, 2019.
 Boston has scored 33 runs in the four wins after managing five while getting swept by the Orioles in a three-game series at Fenway Park.